Sources: Tiger, Phil, Tom Brady & Peyton Manning Playing Golf Match in May

 A TOUR official told Sobel, “We are still in discussions on a number of items, including ensuring the health and safety for all involved with the event.”

-The course has not been finalized, but one source pointed to Medalist Golf Club in Hobe Sound, Fla., as the likely destination for the event.
+The course has not been finalized, but one source pointed to Medalist Golf Club in Hobe Sound, Florida, as the likely destination for the event.
 Woods is a member at the Medalist, which is a popular private club among PGA TOUR pros.

 Last week, Florida Gov. Ron DeSantis voiced support for hosting the long-rumored match in the Sunshine State, saying, “You wouldn’t have a gallery there, you wouldn’t have crowds.
 But to put that on TV, I think people have been starved for content.”